CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 ![green_or_cyan]({{site.baseurl}}/img/course6/lesson1/green_cyan.png)

-Also, the way colors are rendered in an area can cause banding, which visually can look like a boundary that [doesn't really exist.](http://www.mathworks.com/tagteam/81137_92238v00_RainbowColorMap_57312.pdf)
+Also, the way colors are rendered in an area can cause banding, which visually can look like a boundary that [doesn't really exist.](http://www.mathworks.com/tagteam/81137_92238v00_RainbowColorMap_57312.pdf) For more discussion about designing rainbow maps, check out [this webpage.](https://eagereyes.org/basics/rainbow-color-map).